Cureja/nottouhou/styleguide.md

 # Basic Style Guide
 Will be updated as people push code that gives me OCD.

 ### General
-Tabs, not spaces (except where stated otherwise).
+Tabs, not spaces.
 Align line wraps with spaces if need be.
-Braces on the same line.

 ### JS
-Nothing JS-specific yet.
+Braces on new line, except when creating an array with predetermined data i.e.

+	var xs = {
+		"foo",
+		"bar"
+	}

 ### CSS
-Nothing CSS-specific yet.
+Braces on same line i.e.

+	div {
+		float: left
+	}

 ### HTML
 Lowercase tags. `<div>`, not `<DIV>`
 Generally, indent for every subtag.
 Exceptions for deep nesting of tags or where not indenting is more readable.
-Not indenting `<head>` or `<body>` is also fine.

 ### Ruby
-Two spaces per tab.
+TBD when I learn Ruby syntax.

 ### Commits
 Commit messages take verb form i.e.